 Mandatory employee benefits in Hungary include pension, parental leaves, PTO and eye exams.
 Supplementary employee benefits include medical, life, and accident insurance.
 Perks as an employee benefit are not popular because they are taxed as salary.

 The pension system was radically reformed in 1997 with the intention of placing its finances on a sustainable footing and mandatory private pillar II pensions were introduced with the aim of replacing at least 25% of the state pension for those retiring after 2013.
 This system was subsequently dismantled by a series of measures taken by the government in November 2010 and March 2012.
 The mandatory private pillar II provisions were transferred back to the state pillar I, and their associated assets were used to reduce the country’s fiscal deficit.
-The government wants to encourage additional voluntary private retirement saving and, as a first step, in 2014 introduced a new tax-deductible pension insurance which has proved to be popular and continues to drive market growth, however, employer adoption is still below average.
+The government wants to encourage additional voluntary private retirement savings and, as a first step, in 2014 introduced new tax-deductible pension insurance which has proved to be popular and continues to drive market growth, however, employer adoption is still below average.
 State retirement benefits are provided through pension insurance, administered by the Hungarian State Treasury (from 1 November 2017).

 The basic pension is called the First Pillar and additional, mandatory, benefits, based upon differing contributions is the Second Pillar (only for the existing members).
 The Third Pillar relates to voluntary contributions for extra benefits.
-The Forth Pillar concerns contributions into specific accounts.
+The Forth Pillar concerns contributions to specific accounts.

 The normal retirement age for men and women is gradually increasing dependent upon year of birth, as follows:

 |Birth Year||Retirement Age|